ASEAN Heritage Parks

 Indawgyi Lake Wildlife Sanctuary

-The Park was established for the protection of waterfowl and their habitats and the neighboring catchment areas.
+The Park was established for the protection of waterfowl and their habitats and the neighbouring catchment areas.
 The eastern side of the lake is mountainous terrain while the north and west are hilly.
-The park measures 77,525 hectares; Moehnyin Township, Kachin State, Myanmar

 Photo Gallery